-Don’t spread yourself too thinly because marketing communication and content is (literally) a full-time job, so keep it really simple, and focus your time, energy and money on the things that will make a difference.
+Don’t spread yourself too thinly because marketing communication and content is (literally) a full-time job, so keep it simple and focus your time, energy, and money on the things that will make a difference.
 If you don’t understand Instagram or TikTok, no problem.
-Feel more comfortable with Facebook and LinkedIn (see the previous section), great.
-Invest wisely here if you want real results, unless you feel confident and want to spend time doing things like ads and reels.
+Feel more comfortable with Facebook and LinkedIn; great.
+Invest wisely here if you want real results unless you feel confident and want to spend time doing things like ads and reels.

-With a free Paperbell account, you can manage everything seamlessly, from onboarding clients, scheduling appointments, creating forms, keeping all your notes in one place, to setting up invoices and contracts, and so much more.
+With a free Paperbell account, you can manage everything seamlessly, from onboarding clients, scheduling appointments, creating forms, and keeping all your notes in one place to setting up invoices and contracts and so much more.